serriouiferdaouss-digital/Projet_Demonstration/README.md

 ---

-*Built with ❤️ using FastAPI, Strawberry GraphQL, Angular 21, and PostgreSQL.*
+*Built with FastAPI, Strawberry GraphQL, Angular 21, and PostgreSQL.*